Air Defense

 • S-400 C2P

 The 55K6A is the Russian-service command-post component associated with the S-400 Triumf air-defense system.
 Open export literature describes the closely related 55K6E combat control post as the node that processes radar information, distributes targets, issues target designations, and links S-400 batteries with higher or neighboring command systems.
-In Ukraine, open-source loss tracking and defense reporting identify a Russian 55K6A command post destroyed in Kherson Oblast in May 2023, making the component useful as a separately tracked command-and-control target rather than only as part of the broader S-400 launcher family.
+In Ukraine, open-source loss trackers identify Russian 55K6A command posts destroyed during the full-scale war, making the component useful as a separately tracked command-and-control target rather than only as part of the broader S-400 launcher family.

 Role in Conflicts